olssonm/l5-very-basic-auth/README.md

 #### Note

 There is no default password.
 Upon installation a random password is set for added security.
-Always use `$ php artisan vendor:publish` to be able to set the credentials to access your secured routes.
+Always use `$ php artisan vendor:publish --provider="Olssonm\VeryBasicAuth\VeryBasicAuthServiceProvider"` to be able to set the credentials to access your secured routes.

 ## Usage